 - The Blu-ray extras contain even more examples, newly restored, that didn't make it into the final film.

 - Determinator: Deconstructed, figuratively and literally, by the Black Knight scene.
-Cleese even said he based it on a school lesson in never surrendering, that Cleese found rather ridiculous (as it was about a Greco-Roman wrestler who died in the ring rather than lose the match).
+Cleese even said he based it on a school lesson in never surrendering that Cleese found rather ridiculous (as it was about a Greco-Roman wrestler who died in the ring rather than lose the match).
+If all your limbs are cut off then, no matter how determined you are, you can't continue fighting.

 - Deus ex Machina: Played for Laughs when the Black Beast of Aaaaarrrrrrggghhh is stopped by the animator having a heart attack.